Realiserad/adcs-deployment/README.md

 About
 =====

-This repository contains the documentation and installation files needed to successfully deploy PKI based on Active Directory Certificate Services (AD CS).
+This repository contains the documentation needed to successfully deploy a PKI based on Active Directory Certificate Services (AD CS).

 The documentation is supposed to be *reusable*, all customer-specific data should go into ``group_vars/all.yml`` which is rendered using Jinja2 templating.